What is Azithromycin?

 Children weight 34 kg or more: Usually 2 gm once a day as a single dose.

-Children (6 months of older weighing less than 34 kg): usually 60 mg/kg body weight once a day as a single dose.
+Children (6 months or older weighing less than 34 kg): usually 60 mg/kg body weight once a day as a single dose.

 For sinusitis (ER suspension): Must be determined by the doctor.